-Hairlessness (Terrier type) | Gene: SGK3 | Genetic Result: NN

-This gene is responsible for Hairlessness in the American Hairless Terrier.
-Dogs with the ND result are likely to be hairless.
-Dogs with the NN result are likely to have a normal coat.
+TRAIT RESULT Hairlessness (Terrier type) Gene: SGK3 Genetic Result: NN This gene is responsible for Hairlessness in the American Hairless Terrier.
+Dogs with the DD result are likely Very unlikely to be to be hairless.
+Dogs with the ND genotype will have a normal coat, but can pass the D variant on to their offspring. hairless Oculocutaneous Albinism Type 2 LINKAGE Gene: SLC45A2 Genetic Result: NN This gene causes oculocutaneous albinism (OCA), also known as Doberman Z Factor Albinism.

-Very unlikely to be hairless

-Oculocutaneous Albinism Type 2 LINKAGE | Gene: SLC45A2 | Genetic Result: NN

-This gene causes oculocutaneous albinism (OCA), also known as Doberman Z Factor Albinism.
 Dogs with a DD result will have OCA.
 Effects include severely reduced or absent pigment in the eyes, skin, and hair, and sometimes vision problems due to lack of eye pigment (which helps direct and absorb ambient light) and are prone to sunburn.
 Dogs with a ND result will not be affected, but can pass the mutation on to their offspring.
 We measure this result using a linkage test.

-Likely not albino

-Did You Know?
+Likely not albino Did You Know?
 This particular mutation can be traced back to a single white Doberman Pinscher born in 1976, and it has only been observed in dogs descended from this individual.